wcjohnchen/single_cell/README.md

 Figure 2.
 (A) UMAP presentation of cell type clusters in a scATAC-seq breast tumor sample.
 There are two majors clusters: (B) luminal epithelial sell Of mammary gland, and (C) fibroblast Of breast.
-(D)
+(D) Cell type identification by biomarker genes: PARD6B (luminal epithelial sell Of mammary gland)), and CCND2 (fibroblast Of breast).

 (A)